Complete List of Transition Words on the ACT and Digital SAT - 2026 Update

 II.
 CONTRAST words.

-A) Words that show how two ideas contradict or go against ONE other:
+A) Words that show how two ideas contradict one other:

 Alternatively,